 In its most basic form, Data Science can be defined as obtaining insights and information or anything of value, out of data.
 Or as our header suggests, Data Science is a multidisciplinary blend of data inference, algorithm development, and technology which when applied to different fields can lead to incredible new insights.
-And people who are using it are already reaping the benefits.
+And people are already taking Data Science Online Course or Data Science Certification.

 But what makes something count as data?
 Is it a handwritten piece of paper from the year 1500?
 Or a book sitting on a store shelf?
 Are we all just data?
 (Okay, I kind of exaggerated the last one, but you know what I mean).
 So, in the context of data science, the form of data that matters is digital data.
 Digital data information cannot be easily interpreted by an individual, but it relies on machines for interpretation, processing, and altering.
 In fact, the words you are reading on your computer are an example of this.
 These digital letters are actually a systematic collection of 1’s and 0’s that encodes to pixels in various hues at a specific density.